fredatgithub/PathFinder/README.md

 		</nodes>
 	</root>

-`cities` представляет набор населенных пунктов, `nodes` - направления между ними (с расстояниями).
+`cities` represents a set of settlements, `nodes` - directions between them (with distances).

-Файл называется `data.xml` и помещается в одну папку с собранной сборкой - в `bin/debug` или `bin/release`.
+The file is called `data.xml` and is placed in the same folder with the built assembly - in `bin/debug` or `bin/release`.

-## Планы:
+## Plans:
- * Проверить алгоритм на корректность;
+ * Check the algorithm for correctness;
- * Реализовать визуализацию населенных пунктов и путей;
+ * Implement visualization of settlements and paths;